sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 any options.
 Sonata will calculate that the linked class is of type ``Image`` and, by default, retrieve a list of all existing Images to display as choices in the selector.

+Note that the third parameter to ``FormMapper::add()`` is optional so there is no need to pass in an empty array, it is shown here just to demonstrate where the options go when you want to use them.

 The available options are: